Major League Baseball’s State Of The Union – Payroll Matters Part 1: Oakland Loses Again In Playoffs

 I have studied the Oakland Athletics more than any other team over the last 2 years, and I always come back to having nothing but the utmost respect.

-The A’s should be winning divisions, sustaining any real success, and have no business being anywhere near the top echelon of teams with their $65 – $70 MIL Payroll.
+The A’s should not be winning divisions, sustaining any real success, and have no business being anywhere near the top echelon of teams with their $65 – $70 MIL Payroll.

 As I tell this tom my girlfriend, she relates something back to me that I haven’t stopped thinking about: “How does baseball have teams with such high payrolls – play against teams with low payrolls?
 I mean shouldn’t there be more of a balance?”